 - Allergies: You should avoid drinking thyme tea if you have a known sensitivity to plants in the mint family of Lamiaceae, common amongst them are rosemary, basil, catmint, hyssop, oregano and celery and if you have an allergy to grass.
 In such people allergic reactions to thyme tea include chest pain, shortness of breath, tightening of the throat, skin rash or swelling of the joints.

-- Oral Toxicity: High doses of thyme may produce negative side effects which include heartburn, nausea, vomiting, stomach upset, diarrhea, headache and dizziness.
+- Oral Toxicity: High doses of thyme may produce negative side effects which include heartburn,

 - Medical Conditions: Do not ingest thyme directly or as tea if you have a history of heart disease, peptic ulcers or other gastrointestinal disorders.